-With the recent confirmed sighting of an Asian hornet (Vespa velutina) in the Tetbury area of Gloucestershire it is important for beekeepers to be aware of what an Asian hornet looks like and to remain vigilant.
+With the recent discovery of an Asian hornet (Vespa velutina) and nest in the Tetbury area of Gloucestershire, and the further discovery of an Asian hornet and nest in Woolacombe, North Devon it is important for beekeepers to be aware of what an Asian hornet looks like and to remain vigilant.

 More information about identification, where to report sightings and other background information is available from the Nation Bee Unit website.